ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity-mid/README.md

    Log back into the Linux VM.

-   Switch to the extensions directory `./extensions/use-pod-identity-mid`.
+   Switch to this project extensions directory `./extensions/use-pod-identity-mid`.
 Edit the Kubernetes application deployment manifest `./k8s-resources/deployment.yaml`.
-Update this file and specify correct values for attributes listed in the table below.
+Specify correct values for attributes listed in the table below.

    | Attribute Name | Description |
    | -------------- | ----------- |
    acr-name | Name of the Azure Container Registry instance |
    tag-name | Azure DevOps Pipeline **Build ID**.
-Get the latest build ID from ACR. |
+Login to Azure Portal.
+Get the latest build ID from ACR **claims-api** repository. |

-   In case you have deployed an Ingress Controller (Nginx / Traefik) on the AKS cluster, you can also expose the API endpoint on the ingress controller by defining and deploying an *Ingress* resource (left as an exercise).
+   In case you have deployed an Ingress Controller (Nginx / Traefik) on the AKS cluster, you can also expose the API endpoint on the ingress controller by deploying an *Ingress* resource (left as an exercise).

 5. Create a new Kubernetes namespace for deploying Claims Web API with Managed Identity.